© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hereford city walls, ramparts and ditch is a scheduled monument protected by Historic England under reference 1005528.
 View the official record →

-Hereford city walls, ramparts and ditch is a medieval defensive structure surrounding the historic city of Hereford.
+Hereford city walls, ramparts and ditch is a medieval fortification system that encircled the city of Hereford in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005528.

 Hereford city walls, ramparts and ditch is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005528.